fy-create/JavaSerialPort/README.md

-SerialPort SDK (Windows Linux MAC)
+SerialPort SDK (Windows, Linux, MAC OS)

-SerialPort SDK is a professional java serial port SDK,provides simple communication interface to connect to any serial port device.
+SerialPort SDK is a professional Java serial port SDK.
+It provides a simple communication interface to connect any serial port devices.

-* You can use this program for implementing, debuging serial protocol.
+* You can use it to implement or debug serial protocol.
 * You can send and capture data.
-* You can change communications chanel's settings easily including setting of non-standard baudrate.
+* You can change communication channel’s settings easily including the setting for non-standard baudrate.
-* You can write java code to automate some specific tasks
+* You can write Java code to automate some specific tasks.
-* You can using javascript to send command.
+* You can perform JavaScript to send command.

 SerialPort SDK can be successfully used for:
-* Interception and analysis of data transfers between any serial device and Windows application
+* Interception and analysis of data transferring between any serial devices and Windows applications.
-* Debugging any serial software or hardware
+* Debugging any serial software or hardware.
-* Development of serial peripheral hardware
+* Development of serial peripheral hardware.
-* Development of serial device drivers
+* Development of serial device drivers.
-* Researching the functionality of any third-party software and hardware
+* Researching the functionality of any third-party software and hardware.
-* Implementing, debugging and testing serial protocol between device and device driver
+* Implementing, debugging or testing serial protocol between device and device driver.

-SerialPort SDK can be successfully used by:
+SerialPort SDK can be used by:
 * Software developers
 * Hardware engineers
 * Programmers